Pathway Areas of Focus

 Publicly assisted postsecondary institutions in Ontario (colleges, universities, and Indigenous Institutes) are eligible to apply.

-If you would like to discuss your project before applying, please reach out to Andrew Wilson, Transfer and Technology Director, at email@example.com and copy Inna Yeranosyan, Administrative Coordinator – Grants and Projects, at firstname.lastname@example.org.
+If you would like to discuss your project before applying, please reach out to Nick Hanson, Director of Research, Data and Funding, email@example.com and copy Inna Yeranosyan, Grants and Projects Specialist, at firstname.lastname@example.org.